gr-yb/yugabyte-differential-backup/differential-backup.md

 # Implementation

 * Add yb_create_differential command option
-* Yb_backup create_differential
+* yb_backup create_differential
-   * Parameters:
+   * Parameters: (in addition to the normal create parameters)
-      * Last_backup_location ←- where is my manifest?
+      * --last_backup_location ←- where is my manifest?
-      * Restore_points to retain ←- when do I expire?
+      * --restore_points to retain ←- when do I expire?
-      * Recopy_threshold ←- when do we recopy slowly changing files
+      * --recopy_threshold ←- when do we recopy slowly changing files
       * Backup history retention time

-# Restore Points and Backup Retention Period
+# Restore Points and Backup Retention Period Interaction

-In addition to snapshot recoveries base on time, restore points are a mechanism to restore files beyond the backup history retention up to a discrete number of retention points as set though configuration.
+In addition to snapshot recoveries base on time, restore points are a mechanism to restore files beyond the backup history retention up to a discrete number of retention points as set through configuration.

-Files that would be removed by backup retention time would be moved to a location where restore points use to recover. gr@mbPro ~/YB/differentialBackup %
+Files that would be removed by backup retention time would be moved to a location where valid restore points can be used to recover.
+The most common case is the slowly changing table that may not get updated enough to not be expired from the backup.
+In this case, we will use the blob storage providers "move" facility to bring it into the current backup.
+This threshold will be controlled by the "recopy_threshold".